 But that’s not what they signed up for, is it?
 You didn’t bring this person in to assist others with random tasks.
 They were employed for a specific purpose.

 If the additional helpful work that is being performed strays too far from the team member’s role, they are likely to become disengaged.
 They were meant to be applying their expertise in international tax law, but someone found out they do great powerpoint presentations.

 So now, that’s also what they do.

 3. People Who Are Too Helpful Become Overwhelmed

 In many jobs and industries, there are times when a team’s workload may be a little less than usual.
 In that time, it’s not unusual for helpful people to lend a hand doing things they might not usually do.
 Many people go stir crazy when there isn’t enough to do at work, so it’s not surprising that they want to lend a hand.

 The real trouble happens when the workload starts to pick up again.
 Now your helpful team member has their own job to do, and the work they took on before.
 In some cases, a helpful team member never wants to let anybody down.
-So they continue to shoulder the excessive work burden.
+So they continue to take on too much work.

-“John’s team said they’d help with this, and now they’ve stopped doing it and it needs to be done by next week!”
+“John’s team said they’d help with this, and now they’ve stopped helping and it needs to be done by next week!”

 This is obviously an issue because an offer of help has now been taken away.
-This can cause ill will and trust may be eroded between people and teams in this situation.
+This can cause trust issues between teams.